PowerShell/PowerShell-RFC/1-Draft/RFC0020-DefaultFileEncoding.md

 * UTF8
 * UTF8NoBOM

-When `$PSDefaultFileEncoding` is set to `UTF8NoBOM`, the file shall be created with UTF8 encoding and no BOM shall be written.
+When `$PSDefaultEncoding` is set to `UTF8NoBOM`, the file shall be created with UTF8 encoding and no BOM shall be written.

-When `$PSDefaultFileEncoding` is set to `Legacy`, the behavior shall be:
+When `$PSDefaultEncoding` is set to `Legacy`, the behavior shall be:

 ```
 CmdletName          Encoding